 - Rain-sensing wipers

-- Available 18-inch alloy wheels with summer-only tires
+- Available 18-inch alloy wheels with summer tires

 - Available headlight washers